Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 What taxes and duties apply to oil and gas imports and exports?

-A Nigerian Export Supervision Scheme (NESS) administrative charge of 0.15% of the free on board (FOB) value of the intended oil or gas export is payable by the exporter.
-Importers of petroleum products, however, pay an administrative charge of 1% of the FOB value of all imports.
+A Nigerian Export Supervision Scheme administrative charge of 0.15% of the free on board (FOB) value of the intended oil or gas export is payable by the exporter.
+However, importers of petroleum products pay an administrative charge of 1% of the FOB value of all imports.

-Under the Common External Tariff scheme, currently implemented by the Nigeria Customs Service, importers of petroleum products pay between 0% and 10% of the value of the relevant import as import duty.
+Under the Common External Tariff scheme implemented by the Customs Service, importers of petroleum products pay between 0% and 10% of the relevant import’s value as import duty.

 How is the decommissioning of oil and gas facilities regulated?